arielliberzon/WorldCupProject/README.md

 - The winning teams from group stage move on to round of 16, which then turns into a quarterfinal, which leads to semifinal, and ultimately leading to the biggest game: The World Cup final.
 - The losers of the two semifinal games play each other before the final to determine who comes in third place.

-- Display Gui.
-- Teams tab , GroupStage tab and KnockoutStage tab.
-- A list of teams.
-- KnockoutStage to see prediction.

 ## This is  how the GUI looks: